 The students in this course have finished two years of calculus and related material.
 Many bridge course texts do not touch on that material at all.
 It is my desire to incorporate at least some problems and examples that employ ideas and techniques from differential calculus, in addition to the usual topics such as the Euclidean algorithm and modular arithmetic.
 Analysis is very rich in content, which makes for many opportunities for creativity in developing arguments.
 But students are not very adept at using the ideas of calculus yet, and probably will go on to an advanced calculus course after this one, so I keep use of analysis relatively simple.
 However I do think it is important that a text training students to develop and appreciate mathematical arguments not create the impression that careful proof is only important in elementary number theory or algebra.
 They should see that it pervades all mathematics, analysis included.

 Another goal is to train students to read more

 involved proofs such as they may encounter in advanced books and

-articles.
-This involves being able to fill in details that a
+journal articles.
+This involves being able to fill in details that

-proof leaves to the reader.
-Even more important is being able to
+a proof leaves to the reader.
+Even more important is being able

 To this end Chapter 5 is built around some results about